Coeur d'Alene High School

-Coeur d’Alene High School is a four-year public secondary school in Coeur d'Alene, Idaho, one of two traditional high schools in the Coeur d'Alene School District #271.
+Coeur d’Alene High School is a four-year public secondary school in Coeur d'Alene, Idaho, the oldest secondary school (founded 1903), with its current building at 5530 North Fourth Street built in 1968-1969.
+It is one of the two traditional high schools in the Coeur d'Alene School District #271.
 It serves the northeastern half of the district, with students from the cities of Coeur d'Alene, Dalton Gardens, Hayden, and a portion of unincorporated Kootenai County.
-The school colors are red, white and blue and the mascot is a Viking.
+The school colors are Blue and White and the C.D.A.H.S. mascot is a "Viking" and the athletic teams are named the "Vikings".

 Demographics

 The demographic breakdown of the 1,471 students enrolled for the 2012-2013 school year was: